-8.1 Subject to any specific provision of the 2014 Physician Master Agreement and any of the Physician Master Subsidiary Agreements, including this Agreement, and subject to the specific terms, conditions, rules and eligibility criteria applicable to each of the Benefit Plans, physicians who are compensated by Fees, Sessional Contracts or Service Contracts are eligible to participate in all of the Benefit Plans.
-Income from each compensation source shall be totalled and combined in determining eligibility/coverage.

-8.2 Physicians who are compensated by Salary Agreements are not eligible to participate in the Benefit Plans (except for the PHP), with the exception of:

-- (a) certain physicians who are compensated under part-time Salary Agreements and are entitled to participate in Benefit Plans as per current policy; - (b) any physicians who the Benefits Committee determines, in accordance with section 4.4(d), will be provided with a partial CPRSP benefit, provided however that no physician, as a result of working under more than one mode of compensation, may receive more than the full annual value of the benefits available under any of the Benefit Plans.
+- 8.1 Subject to any specific provision of the 2019 Physician Master Agreement and any of the Physician Master Subsidiary Agreements, including this Agreement, and subject to the specific terms, conditions, rules and eligibility criteria applicable to each of the Benefit Plans, physicians who are compensated by Fees, Sessional Contracts, Service Contracts or contracts for the provision of provincially funded clinical services under an alternative payment model (excluding Salary Agreements) are eligible to participate in all of the Benefit Plans.
+Income from each compensation source shall be totalled and combined in determining eligibility/coverage. - 8.2 Physicians who are compensated by Salary Agreements are not eligible to participate in the Benefit Plans (except for the PHP), with the exception of: - (a) certain physicians who are compensated under part-time Salary Agreements and are entitled to participate in Benefit Plans as per current policy; - (b) any physicians who the Benefits Committee determines, in accordance with section 4.4(d), will be provided with a partial CPRSP benefit, provided however that no physician, as a result of working under more than one mode of compensation, may receive more than the full annual value of the benefits available under any of the Benefit Plans.
 Should a physician transfer to or from a Salary Agreement position during a year, the benefits available under each compensation arrangement will be pro-rated to match the time served by the physician under each compensation arrangement during that year.

-8.3 A physician who elects to be paid directly by a beneficiary pursuant to Section 14 of the Medicare Protection Act is not entitled to participate in the Benefit Plans.

-8.4 Where the MSC has, for cause, made an order under Section 15 (2) (a) or (b) of the Medicare Protection Act that physician is no longer entitled to participate in the Benefit Plans.
+- 8.3 A physician who elects to be paid directly by a beneficiary pursuant to Section 14 of the Medicare Protection Act is not entitled to participate in the Benefit Plans. - 8.4 Where the MSC has, for cause, made an order under Section 15 (2) (a) or (b) of the Medicare Protection Act that physician is no longer entitled to participate in the Benefit Plans.